 A couple of weeks ago I wrote a post showing how the press fails to mention low-carb diets in weight loss stories, focusing instead on exercise or some other facet of an individual’s quest to lose weight and improve health.
 Today we’ll look at how the press, in an effort to minimize the untoward effects of carbohydrates on health, sometimes simply misrepresents the true outcome of studies.

-A week or so ago a Swedish study (click here for a pdf) was released looking at the short term effects on the liver of a diet high in fast food.
+A week or so ago a Swedish overfeeding study was released looking at the short term effects on the liver of a diet high in fast food.
 ABC News reported the study.
 Let’s first look at what the study was all about and what the data showed, then we’ll see how ABC reported it.
 By looking carefully at what ABC did to misrepresent the study, we can arm ourselves with the knowledge to identify this kind of press bias in future reporting.

 First the study.

 The goal of this study was to examine the effect of fast-food hyperalimentation (overeating) on liver enzymes and fat accumulation in liver cells.
 The specific liver enzyme in question was alanine aminotransferase (ALT), one of the liver enzymes routinely measured on standardize lab panels.
 Over the past couple of decades the prevalence of elevated ALT in routine labs has about doubled.
 Elevations of ALT are associated with an increased incidence of metabolic syndrome and all its attendant features, including non-alcoholic fatty liver disease.
 The Swedish researchers wanted to see if force feeding young, healthy subjects a diet high in fast food over a four week period would increase blood levels of ALT and increase the fatty infiltration of their livers.